 Please Note: This post contains affiliate links to products, Which means that we may receive a commission for purchases.
 For more information, see our disclosures here.
 Thanks for your support!

-I hope that the above info hasn’t made you too squeamish or got you nervous that you’ll NEVER be able to face a public toilet here in Spain.
-The truth is that you won’t find these issues in every bathroom and, at least when you do, it’s not typically all of the them.
-Still, it can happen and I find that it’s better to prepare for the worse case scenario.
+We hope that the above info hasn’t made you too squeamish or got you nervous that you’ll NEVER be able to face a public toilet here in Spain.
+The truth is that you won’t find these issues in every bathroom and, at least when you do, it’s not typically everything on the list.
+Still, it can happen and we do try to prepare for the worst case scenario.
 That way, with your tissues and hand sanitizer on-call, you’ll be happily surprised when the bathroom smells fresh, has a toilet seat, or provides soap.
 It’s the little things in life you’ll come to appreciate.